antifuchs/weblog/content/post/hosting-my-blog-on-google-app-engine-with-letsencrypt.md

 `ln -sf /usr/local/opt/openssl/include/openssl/ /usr/local/include/openssl`

-With the symlink in place, these two modules could install, and I finally convert the private key to the right format.
+With the symlink in place, these two modules could install, and I could finally convert the private key to the right format.
 (Finding the right combination of cpan and file system things took me about an hour, ugh.)

 Conclusion: letsencrypt, your client's private key format sucks &